kolosochek/middle.messenger.praktikum.yandex/README.md

 ![I mean theeese times, you know.](/github/modemwebchat.gif)

 Key features:
-- Vanilla JS.
+- TypeScript.
 No JS or CSS frameworks has been used.
 Some transitions also included.
-I can do some HTML5+JS+CSS3+LESS karate, bruh :vulcan_salute:.
+I can do some HTML5+TS+CSS3+LESS karate, bruh :vulcan_salute:.
 - Used BEM(block-element-modificator) methodology in HTML\CSS namespaces.
+- ESLint, Stylelint passage.
+Hate it but have to.
 - Custom routing system, simple but powerful.
 Works like a charm.
-- Simple user authorisation check, one list of views for authorised users, another one for unathorised users.
+- Simple user auth system, you can't reach some routes if you are unauthorized, bruh.
 - Own MVC(Model-View-Controller) realisation.
+All entities are Classes, so there is OOP power.
 - All views are composed from components.
-All valuable entities are insdie the components.
+Views are composed from components or partials.
+Any props, events can be passed trough.
+- You can still use Handlebars partials for 'dumb' components, which don't so any logic inside.
+- Nested components feature.
+Components can include another components, even inside the other components.
 - Parcel bundler.
 Handlebars template processor.
 Aint like dat but used to.

 All possible routes: